leshydev/link-slack-bot/README.md

 SKIP_WEEKEND: boolean value indicates if bot ask users on weekends
 ```
 ### Restriction
-User can't be in two standup groups at one time
+User can't be in two standup groups at one time.